 Section B.1 The Jersey Financial Services Commission (JFSC) requires that each applicant nominates one person as general contact for all correspondence relating to this application under the FS(J)L.

-The JFSC requires principal persons and key persons applying for the first time, or those needing to update their information (e.g. adding additional appointments), to do so by completing a myProfile application via its web portal.
+The JFSC requires principal persons and key persons applying for the first time, or those needing to update their information (e.g. adding additional appointments), to do so by completing a myProfile application via its website: https://myprofile.jerseyfsc.org/

-The JFSC will no longer accept paper-based PQ or additional appointment forms.
-If you are accessing the my Profile for the first time you will be required to register before proceeding.
+If you are accessing my Profile for the first time you will be required to register before proceeding.

 Section C – types of Funds